dotnet/aspnetcore/README.md

 ### Windows
 * Windows 7 or greater, though Core CLR will only work on Windows 8 today.
 If using Core CLR you will need to be on Windows 8 or above.
 At RTM the whole stack will support Windows 7+ and Windows Server 2008 R2+.
 * .NET 4.5.1 for hosting in IIS
-* Powershell 4.
-KVM is a Powershell script that makes use of types that older verisons of Powershell cannot load

 ### OSX/Linux
  * Mono >= 3.4.1 - Currently this means compiling Mono from source from https://github.com/mono/mono